Shicheng-Guo/BIS180L_web/_posts/2017-06-01-0-genetic-networks-2.md

 **Exercise 1:**
 Based on this 0 or 1 representation of our network, what city is the most highly connected? *Hint: sum the values down a column OR across a row for each city*

-What if you were to extend the range to 2000 miles in the above code.
+Try extending the range to 2000 miles in the above code.
 Does the highest connected city change?
 If so explain.

 ##Plotting networks
 Now plot this example to see the connections based on the 2000 mile distance cutoff.
 It should show the same connections as in your adjacency matrix.